Study at St. Edward’s as an exchange student.

 Information for Exchange Partner Universities

-Exchange nominations are submitted by our partners through an online survey.
-Please contact iss [at] stedwards.edu if you are a partner university exchange coordinator who needs a link to the survey.
+Exchange nominations are submitted by partners via an online survey.
+Contact ISS if you’re a partner university exchange coordinator and need the survey.

-Partner resources, such as St. Edward's University Exchange Fact Sheet, university photos, videos and brochures can be accessed online:
+Access resources, such as our Exchange Fact Sheet, university photos, videos and brochures.